CSCI 494/594: Bioinformatics Seminar

 If you are a discussion leader

 - Get started early!
 Research papers are dense and you will need to gain a solid understanding of at least the basics of the paper in order to lead discussion.
 I suggest skimming the paper two weeks in advance at least.
+Also, sometimes we start reading a paper and realize that one of its sources or follow-on papers gives a better view into the subject, so starting early allows us to pivot if needed.

 - Leading discussion can look different for different groups and different papers.
 However you choose to do it, be sure to explain the big picture of the paper (what problem is it solving? why was the problem previously unsolved? what allowed them to solve the problem? why do we care?) and give lots of opportunity for interaction and discussion.